Quinta-feira, Novembro 10, 2011

 Today was another day just like that.
 I was just so tired, it was so hot, the students are starting up another strike in my university; we’ve had so many that I’m done supporting or participating at all.
 I took this course in poetry once before, I took some other subjects in poetry is it really necessary to go today?
 Are we even going to have classes with all that mess going on there?

-The anthology is entitled ‘Confluence’ and the anthology is based in this idea, the confluence between rain and rivers, it all mingles in one thing, the ocean, as a cycle.
+The anthology is entitled ‘Confluence’ and the anthology is based on this idea, the confluence between rain and rivers, it all mingles in one thing, the ocean, as a cycle.

 I’ve got to thing about this cycle, the more I try to change, the more it seems that I am in the exact same place, in the same situations I should know better by now, stuck in reverse.